RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/index.md

 This plugin is before an official submission.
 You can choose between the following two methods for installation.

-**WARNING: The following instruction is for installing ver.
-0.2.1, which is older than the unreleased latest version of this plugin that this documentation is written for.**

 ### Install via BRAT (recommended)

 1. Install the [BRAT](obsidian://show-plugin?id=obsidian42-brat) community plugin and enable it.